Trade directory · Annapolis metro · Maryland

 Permit Requirements

-City of Annapolis requires permits for all HVAC installations and major repairs through the Building Department.
-Permit fees range $75-$300 depending on system size.
-Must submit load calculations and equipment specifications.
+City of Annapolis requires permits for all HVAC installations, replacements, and major repairs.
+Permit fees range $50-200 based on system size.
+Must submit equipment specifications and load calculations.
+Commercial projects require additional fire department review.

 §3